Leading Structural Biology & Drug Discovery Outsourcing Services

 Why Choose SARomics Biostructures for Your Structural Biology Project?

-Our services workflow enables us to deliver hundreds of protein X-ray and NMR structures annually for various early-stage drug discovery projects.
-Since our establishment in 2006, we have successfully solved thousands of protein structures and submitted more than 500 disclosable structures to the Protein Data Bank (PDB).
-We have also contributed to numerous publications in high-ranking journals, including seven papers in Nature between 2021 and 2024.
+SARomics Biostructures’ mission is to accelerate clients’ drug discovery projects by providing top-quality structural biology services.
+We possess broad expertise in working with various drug target classes and have delivered hundreds of protein X-ray and NMR structures each year for different early-stage drug discovery projects.
+Since our founding in 2006, we have successfully solved thousands of protein structures and deposited over 500 structures in the Protein Data Bank (PDB).
+Additionally, we have contributed to numerous publications in high-impact journals, including eight Nature articles and more than 10 papers in the highest-impact-factor journals.

 See also our blog posts on why clients entrust us with their drug discovery and structural biology projects and about the advantages of outsourcing early drug discovery to a CRO.